Skip to main content

 Core Capabilities:

-* Codebase Analysis: Reads and understands entire project structures
+* Codebase Analysis: reads and understands entire project structures

 MCP Server Integration

-// .claude/config.json
+// .mcp.json

 {